 - Create another schematic SIM_RingOsc for simulation - Instantiate - the oscillator - the power supply source (of 1.8 V) - a vpulse source to turn on the oscillator after 5 ns. - Connect gnd! and gndd! with a 0V voltage source - Does it oscillate ?
-What is the oscillation frequency ? - So follow for the delay of one inverter (neglecting the NAND2) - Change your circuit to N=50 or so and repeat. - Such circuits are used in practice to easily measure the very small delay of an inverter or other cells
+What is the oscillation frequency ? - (Use pins 'a' and 'b' in the waveform display) - What follows for the delay of one inverter (neglecting NAND2) - Change your circuit to N=50 or so and repeat. - Such circuits are often used to easily measure the very small delay of an inverter or other cells